 Images shown in this procedure are for the left driveshield-the right driveshield is similar.

-- 1. Position driveshield onto pins at base of driveshield (if necessary). - 2.
+- 1. Position driveshield onto pins (if necessary). - 2.
 Push driveshield (A) to engage latch (B). - 3.
-Check that driveshield is properly secured.
+Ensure the driveshield is properly secured.

 4. Replace tool (B) and lynch pin (A) on pin (C).